-Traditional Chatbot vs LLM: Differences That Actually Matter
+Traditional Chatbot vs LLM: The Differences That Actually Matter

 To follow this post, you need basic Python knowledge.
 The code examples are short and commented, but it helps to recognize the syntax.

-If you’ve ever typed “I want to speak to a person” into a website’s support chat and the bot replied “I didn’t understand.
+If you’ve ever typed “I want to speak to a person” in a website’s support chat and the bot replied “I don’t understand.
 Choose an option: 1.
 Orders 2.
 Returns”, you already know firsthand what a traditional chatbot is.
 That rigidity isn’t a design flaw.
 It’s exactly how they work.

-Topic 2: The user wants to block their card
+• block_card: the user wants to block their card.

 }